Get Serious: The Cost of Hiding Behind Irony

 And maybe you’ve done it too.

 Humor has its place.
-You need it.
-Life is heavy, and laughter keeps the weight from crushing you.
+Life is heavy, and laughter can keep it from crushing you.

 But there’s a difference between laughing because you can